 - The SQL Server instance acting as publisher and/or distributor can be an instance of SQL Server running on-premises, an Azure SQL Managed Instance, or an instance of SQL Server running on an Azure virtual machine in the cloud.

 - The distribution database and the replication agents cannot be placed on a database in Azure SQL Database.

 - Snapshot and one-way transactional replication are supported.
 Peer-to-peer transactional replication and merge replication are not supported.

-On-premises SQL Server publishers and distributors must be using (at least) one of the following versions:
+To successfully replicate to a database in Azure SQL Database, SQL Server publishers and distributors must be using (at least) one of the following versions:

 - SQL Server 2016 and greater